How Long Do CSA Points Stay on Your Record?

 Written by Nick Webster

 “How long do CSA points stay on your record?” is a common question in the US trucking industry.
 Well, the answer is that it depends.
-Generally, CSA points stay on your driving record for two years from the date of conviction but can remain as long as 10 years in some cases.
-If you accumulate enough points within a two-year period, you may be at risk of having your license suspended or revoked.
-So if you want to make sure you don't end up with too many CSA points on your record, then it's important to drive safely and obey all traffic laws.
+Generally, CSA points stay on your driving record for two years from the date of conviction but can sometimes remain as long as ten years.
+If you accumulate enough points within two years, you may be at risk of having your license suspended or revoked.
+So, if you want to ensure you don't end up with too many CSA points on your record, it's essential to drive safely and obey all traffic laws.
 Visit CSA Scores.

 What Are CSA Points in Trucking?